 THERE’S NO “I” IN MUDDER: 3 Benefits of a Team Every Mudder Should Know

 One of the oldest African proverbs states, “If you want to go fast, go alone.
 If you want to go far, go together.”
 At TMHQ, we’re a living, breathing extension of this age-old motto.
 As any member of Mudder Legion will tell you, teamwork is the very foundation on which Tough Mudder is built.
 But what is it about a team that makes Tough Mudder THAT much better?
-As we know how busy you are assembling your team, we’ve gone ahead and broken down the benefits.
+As we know how busy you are assembling your team and training, we’ve gone ahead and broken down the benefits.

 Whether you’re the captain of a 40-person platoon of party people or a lone ranger out to conquer your fears, remember: far is a distance best covered together.

 Want to start building your team but not signed up yet?
 Find all of our 2017 events here.